Brussels Marathon: Course

 The marathon makes a loop, starting and ending in the City of Brussels, in the proximity of Brussels Park.
 Initially the runners head eastwards, to Tervuren.
 Alongside the track, the participants pass several green areas: the Cinquantenaire Park, the Woluwe Park, the Capuchin Forest, the Royal Belgian Golf Club and the Bois de la Cambre.
 Since 2017, the course has started and finished in the Cinquantenaire Park, initially heading west anti-clockwise around the city, with the full marathon deviating out-and-back to Tervuren.
 Since 2018, the start and finish has coincided with the more renowned 20 km of Brussels held in May.

 Additional distances

 A half marathon, a Mini Marathon (6.5 km) and a Kids Run (1 km) are also held.

 Qualification

 The full Brussels Marathon is open to runners 18 or older from any nation.
 Competitors for the half marathon have to be at least 16 years of age.

 Attendance

 More people participate in the half marathon than in the full marathon.
 As of 2014, the half marathon had its largest attendance in 2012 with 8006 participants, and the full Brussels Marathon had its largest attendance in 2010 with 2546 runners.

+As of 2025, total event participation reached around 20,000 across the marathon, half marathon and 7 km, surpassing the previous record of 18,500 set in 2024.